-- 2023 FAQ
+- 2024 FAQ

-- 2023 Residency Calendar
+- 2024 Residency Sessions:

 The I-Park residency program is set within a 450-acre nature preserve, with open fields, miles of walking trails and stone walls, ponds and streams, a diverse natural habitat including teeming wetlands areas, a second-generation forest – and a pristine river runs through it.
 We believe that this quiet, retreat-type environment is especially conducive to the creative process.
 Over the years, the land has inspired a passionate interest in site-responsive ephemeral art.

 Except for a $35 application fee to help defray the cost of the discipline-specific selection panels, invited artists need only pay for their art supplies and transportation to and from the area.
 Complimentary shuttle service to a Connecticut airport or bus/train station is offered at the beginning and end of the residency.

 I-Park supports artists and designers working in the following creative disciplines:

 - Landscape/Garden Design

 - Visual Arts

 Typically, about half the artists are working in the visual arts.
 About 30% of the artists are from overseas.

 Application Portal Opens on February 1, 2024 (subject to adjustment)